JasonYao/resume/README.md

 system-wide fonts.

 ## Link to Resume
-To see the resume, please click the image below:
+To see the pdf version of this resume, please click the image below:
 [![Even this thumbnail is automatically generated](https://www.jasonyao.com/resume/Resume_Jason_Yao.png) ](https://www.jasonyao.com/resume/Resume_Jason_Yao.pdf)